Effect of ring-exchange interactions in the extended Kitaev honeycomb model: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Yuan Li, Wenjie Chen, Lukas Janssen, Qi-Rong Zhao, and Chenjie Wang for valuable discussions, especially thank Yuan Li for insightful suggestions and comments on the manuscript.
-This work was supported by the NSF of China (No. 11974421 and No. 12134020), National Key Research and Development Program of China (Grant No. 2022YFA1405301), and Research Grants Council of Hong Kong (GRF 11300819).
+We are grateful to Yuan Li, Wenjie Chen, Lukas Janssen, Qi-Rong Zhao, and Chenjie Wang for valuable discussions, and we especially thank Yuan Li for insightful suggestions and comments on the manuscript.
+J.W. thanks Chun-Jiong Huang for helping to improve the quality of the figures.
+This work was supported by the NSF of China (Grants No. 11974421 and No. 12134020), National Key Research and Development Program of China (Grant No. 2022YFA1405301), and Research Grants Council of Hong Kong (Grant No. GRF 11300819).